idiazroncero/huesos/src/docs/01-index.md

   This version eliminates `ritmo.css` in favor of a rem-based approach to vertical rhythm, which is enforced but not mandatory.
 It could and even should be avoided on specific ocasions (like smaller line-heights on bigger type sizes).
 Vertical rhythm is to be used as a tool rather than a constraint.

 - __Intrinsic design first, mobile second__
   We favor the intrinsic (or algorithmic) design over media queries for a perfectly fluid desig.
 Where not possible, we follow a mobile-first approach for responsive web design.
-This results, amongst other things, on all of our @media queries being open-ended (they don't set a `max-width`).
-  Breakpoint helper classes always follow this principle and work by larger breakpoints overriding smaller ones.

 - __Mixin-first, utility class after__
   Huesos provides a set of default class names for quick prototyping and design, but its core functionality should be able to work the same without enforcing any naming strategy.
-That's why some classes implement mixins and delegate all functionality to them.
+That's why most classes should implement mixins and delegate all functionality to them.

 - __Utility classes.
 Some.
 Not everyone__
   Utility classes are the subject of a heated debate.
 [Some frameworks](https://tachyons.io/) are based exclusively on utility classes.
 Some people say they're unmaintanable, bloated and meaningless while others praise the quick prototyping and development you can achieve with them.

   Huesitos is our (optional and small) library of utility classes.
 We don't favor design by using utility classes, we do embrace BEM and semantical naming but __we have found that a small subset of utility classes on top of BEM is really useful on two cases:__